harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/propagate-and-override-cd-services.md

 ![](./static/propagate-and-override-cd-services-00.png)

-### Propagation and input sets

-If you propagate a service from one stage to another, the stages must use the same input set.

-For example, if you have Stage 1 using Input Set A, and you propagate its service to Stage 2, Stage 2 must use Input Set A.

-If Stage 2 uses a different input set, the service cannot propagate from Stage 1 to Stage 2.
+* When you propagate a service from one stage to another, the stages must use the same input set.
+For example, if you have Stage 1 using Input Set A, and you propagate its service to Stage 2, Stage 2 must use Input Set A. If Stage 2 uses a different input set, the service cannot propagate from Stage 1 to Stage 2.

 ## Propagate a service